I framed baseball memorabilia for a client. I created the truss-looking rail and made the frames and…

 I walk the street with my camera and spend time in the alleys and the dark corners.
 Afterward, I choose and highlight the images that add character and depth to the city, building one-of-a-kind frames using mostly reclaimed or salvaged materials.

-In this section I want to showcase some of my current photography and projects.
-As I build content on the website, some of the new works can get lost in the shuffle.
+My blog highlights a few of my new photography, works, and projects.
+As my body of work grows and evolves, some of the new works get lost in the shuffle.
 Here are some of the things I am working on now.